When Can Travellers Visit Bhutan Again?

 After 2+ years of border closures, due the COVID-19 pandemic, beautiful Bhutan re-opens for tourism from Friday 23 September 2022.

-Bhutan will re-emerge as a premier tourism destination and permit vaccinated travelers to enter both quarantine and PCR test free.
+Bhutan will re-emerge as a premier tourism destination and permit vaccinated travellers to enter both quarantine and PCR test free.

 Bhutan & Beyond are your Bhutan & south Asia travel experts.
 Watch out for our new private & small group tour products for this exciting region.